Blue0505/SplendidSplendor/docs/final.md

 ### Algorithms
 #### Q-Learning
 As a baseline to verify that our algorithm worked, we trained a Splendor playing agent with Q-Learning.
-Q-Learning exploits the lower variance of an approach such as Bellman's Equations whilst not needing to calculate exponentially many trajectories like Monte Carlo.
-Q-learning associates a *Q-value* with state action pairs that are defined recursively in terms of future action pairs; specifically, assuming deterministic state dynamics, the Q-value function is recursively defined $Q_{\pi}(s) = r(s, a) + \gamma \max_{a'}Q_{\pi}(s', a')$.
+Q-Learning exploits the lower variance of an approach such as Bellman's Equations whilst not needing to calculate exponentially many trajectories like a Monte Carlo based approach.
+Q-learning associates a *Q-value* with state action pairs that are defined recursively in terms of future action pairs; specifically, the Q-value function is recursively defined $Q_{\pi}(s) = r(s, a) + \gamma \max_{a'}Q_{\pi}(s', a')$.
 The best policy $\pi$ can then be chosen at each state by choosing the action $a$ associated with the largest Q-value, that is, $\arg \max Q_a(s, a)$.

 At this point in our project, our AI pipeline consisted only of capturing the number of wins each agent won against a random agent averaged over 1000 episodes.

 #### Deep Q-Learning
-Due to the limitations imposed by the tabular nature of Q-Learning, we then pivoted to Deep Q-Learning.
+Due to the limitations imposed by the tabular nature of Q-Learning, we pivoted to Deep Q-Learning.
 In contrast to Q-Learning, Deep Q-Learning estimates the Q-value function using two neural networks.
-There is an online network and a target network which is periodically set to be equal to the online network.
+There is an *online network* ($Q_\theta() and a *target network* (Q_{\bar{\thetwhich is periodically set to be equal to the online network.
 We enforced the epsilon greedy policy to train our agent.
-With a $\epsilon$ percent chance, the agent picks a random move, and with a $1 - \epsilon$ chance the agent picks the action associated with the highest estimated Q-value.
+With probability epsilon, the agent picks a random move, and with probability 1 minus epsilon chance the agent picks the action associated with the highest estimated Q-value.
 As an agent explores through the states, the algorithm descends over $Q_\theta$ towards Q-value's recursive definition using $Q_{\bar{\theta}}$; specifically, it descends over $((r(s,a) + \gamma \max_{a'} Q_{\bar{\theta}}(s', a')) - Q_{\theta}(s, a))^2$.

 At this point in our project, we implemented a more sophisticated AI pipeline.
 We continued to evaluate the two self-playing agents every 1000 games for 1000 games against a random agent.
-However, began capturing more statistics, namely:
+We also began capturing more statistics, namely:
 * Mean rewards
 * Standard deviation of rewards
 * Average game length